MP Estate Planning UK

 Importance in Estate Planning

-By understanding and leveraging a Nil Rate Band Discretionary Trust, individuals can take a proactive approach to estate planning, ensuring that their assets are distributed according to their wishes while minimizing the impact of Inheritance Tax.
+By understanding how a Nil Rate Band Discretionary Trust works, you can take a proactive approach to estate planning, ensuring your assets are distributed according to your wishes while keeping as much wealth as possible within the family.
+England invented trust law over 800 years ago — it remains one of the most powerful legal arrangements available to ordinary families today.

 How Does the 10-Year Charge Work?